 To dance well, one must regulate one’s impulses, attune to another’s needs, and contribute to the collective flow of the dance floor.
 Tango teaches that we are not isolated individuals but members of a social organism.
 The floor becomes a metaphor for society: each couple moves independently yet remains responsible for the harmony of the whole; each person’s actions affect everyone else.

 This embodied collectivism cultivates humility, patience, empathy, and social intelligence.
 It strengthens interpersonal skills and makes us better members of society—not through moral exhortation but through necessity.
-Tango helps people overcome egocentrism and rediscover themselves as part of a shared destiny.
+Tango helps people overcome egocentrism and rediscover themselves as part of a shared purpose and destiny.
 (See Tango and Individualism.)

 Cooperation: An Alternative to Zero-Sum Contest